MicrosoftDocs/architecture-center/docs/guide/architecture-styles/n-tier.md

 ![Physical diagram of an N-tier architecture](./images/n-tier-physical.png)

-Each tier consists of two or more VMs, placed in an availability set or VM scale set.
+Each tier consists of two or more VMs, placed in an availability set or virtual machine scale set.
 Multiple VMs provide resiliency in case one VM fails.
 Load balancers are used to distribute requests across the VMs in a tier.
 A tier can be scaled horizontally by adding more VMs to the pool.

 Each tier is also placed inside its own subnet, meaning their internal IP addresses fall within the same address range.
 That makes it easy to apply network security group (NSG) rules and route tables to individual tiers.